-Or when you finally understand who’s dating who in the dramatic world of telenovelas?
+Or when you finally understand who’s dating who in the dramatic world of telenovelas (soap operas)?

 There’s nothing quite as satisfying as the feeling when you turn the final page and realize you’ve actually done it—you’ve read a whole book in another language!

 The Benefits of Reading in Spanish

-Reading in Spanish will not only make you feel more confident about your language skills, but it’ll also improve them.
+Reading in Spanish won’t only make you feel more confident about your language skills, but it’ll also improve them.
 It’ll expand your vocabulary and also help internalize the language you already know.

-There’s also something special about seeing language written down, as opposed to just hearing it.
+There’s also something special about seeing a language written down, as opposed to just hearing it.
 Seeing the words written on the page will hopefully aid your memory of the word and help you recall it later.

 There’s also less anxiety involved in reading than when you’re trying to get your message across verbally.
 In fact, reading is probably the most stress-free activity you can do to learn a language.
 When you read, you can sit back, relax and just take it all in at your own pace.

 Reading in another language is also a great way to discover new stories that you might not otherwise have had the opportunity to read.
 Not all books written in Spanish are translated into English, so your Spanish skills may be able to help you discover a world you wouldn’t have known existed otherwise.

 If the thought running through your head is, “But I’m not advanced enough!” think again.
 Just like when you learned to read in your own language, you can start with basic books and work your way up to something more complicated.